-The Arrivals and Departures area is closely related and interlinked with many other areas covered by the HCC Operational Requirements.
-When planning and delivering the Games, it is important that the OCOG considers the Games as a whole, and it is strongly advised to pay specific attention to the requirements for all related areas highlighted in the cross-reference matrix at the beginning of this document.
+The Arrivals and Departures area is closely related to and interlinked with many other areas covered by the HCC - Operational Requirements.
+When planning and delivering the Games, it is important to consider each area in the wider context of all related requirements highlighted in the cross-reference matrix on page 17 of this document.

-More information on how to deliver the requirements contained in this section is included in the Olympic Games Guide on Arrivals and Departures.
+More information on the topics covered in this section is available in the Olympic Games Guide on Arrivals and Departures and any cross-referenced documents listed within it.

-In order to deliver the Arrivals and Departures requirements in line with the introduction above and in accordance with the HCC Principles, the following shall be implemented by the OCOG within the milestones and other timelines set out in the Games Delivery Plan:
+In order to deliver the Arrivals and Departures requirements in line with the introduction above and in accordance with the HCC - Principles, the following shall be implemented by the OCOG within the milestones and other timelines set out in the Games Delivery Plan (GDP):

-AND 01 - Defining all port(s) of entry and point(s) of arrival and departure
+AND 01 - Defining all Port(s) of Entry (POE) and point(s) of arrival and departure

-- Provide a list of official host country entry ports to the IOC for approval.
-The port of entry is the official entry port(s) into the host country for passenger and/ or freight arrivals and departures. - Define which one(s) will be the official points of arrival and departure, as the locations where the stakeholders enter the OCOG arrivals and departures process.
-Provide the official points of arrival and departure, and the services delivered at each point to the IOC for approval.
+- Provide a list of official Host Country entry ports to the IOC for approval.
+The POE is the official entry port(s) into the Host Country for passenger and/or freight arrivals and departures. - Define which entry ports(s) will be the official points of arrival and departure, as the locations where the stakeholders enter the OCOG arrivals and departures process.
+Provide the official points of arrival and departure, and the services delivered at each point, to the IOC for approval.